-EXIT CONDITIONS AND STRATEGY Company of WENDI.
-There must
+EXIT CONDITIONS AND STRATEGY

 No donor will help forever.
 So is the lifespan of WENDI.
 There must be a time when the direct funding from WENDI to the BO has to dwindle or cease altogether.
 By having this in mind, WENDI implementation takes a keen interest on developing an exit strategy early enough so that the BOs are prepared to learn how to stand on their own.
 This part, therefore, focuses on explaining how and when to exit as well as the special conditions that may warrant a sudden stoppage of further funding.